Geeksten/Alertsdesk/READMe.md

 Learn more about the developer: www.linkedin.com/in/christinebabu/

 ##Synopsis
-*Alertsdesk is a fullstack web application designed for tracking user generated info about illnesses and other health related alerts.
+*Alertsdesk is a fullstack web application designed for tracking user generated info about illnesses and other health related alerts
-*Integration of Google Maps API allows users to dynamically display the location of each alert.
-*Users can also get a list of alerts by zipcode.
+*Integration of Google Maps API allows users to dynamically display the location of each alert *Users can also get a list of alerts by zipcode
-*A dynamic chart summarizes the illness trends using the number of reports querying by reported symptoms.
-*Alertsdesk uses the OpenWeather API to provide current weather information for given zipcode.
+*A dynamic chart summarizes the illness trends using the number of reports querying by reported symptoms *Alertsdesk uses the OpenWeather API to provide current weather information for given zipcode

 ##MVP Core Functionality